Please ensure Javascript is enabled for purposes of website accessibility Scholarship Spotlight | University of West Florida

 Faith Under Fire: Mary Rowlandson's Narrative of Captivity and Restoration

-This talk explores how Mary Rowlandson’s seventeenth-century captivity narrative Captivity and Restoration engages with notions of suffering and divine purpose.
-Exploring themes of religious resilience, cultural identity, and the social pressures of Puritan New England, Grace Maxwell suggests Rowlandson's narrative serves as both an act of personal spiritual autonomy and a response to societal expectations of religious devotion.
+Maxwell's talk explored how Mary Rowlandson’s seventeenth-century captivity narrative, Captivity and Restoration, engaged with notions of suffering and divine purpose.
+Exploring themes of religious resilience, cultural identity, and the social pressures of Puritan New England, Maxwell's research suggests Rowlandson's narrative serves as both an act of personal spiritual autonomy and a response to societal expectations of religious devotion.

 February 2025 Spotlight

-February’s Scholarship Spotlight is a celebration of artistic expression in its many forms—from the emotive power of song to the depth of poetic language.
+February’s Scholarship Spotlight celebrated artistic expression in its many forms—from the emotive power of song to the depth of poetic language.

-Dr. Grier Williams School of Music Faculty: Cory McKern, Sheila Dunn, and Blake Riley will take us on a musical journey through “Joy” and “Hope,” exploring the human experience through the works of contemporary composers Ricky Ian Gordon and Ben Moore.
+Dr. Grier Williams School of Music Faculty: Cory McKern, Sheila Dunn, and Blake Riley took us on a musical journey through “Joy” and “Hope,” exploring the human experience through the works of contemporary composers Ricky Ian Gordon and Ben Moore.

-Jonathan Fink (Department of English) will share selections from his latest poetry collection, Don't Do It - We Love You, My Heart, offering insights into creativity, artistic inspiration, and the transformative power of language.
+Jonathan Fink (Department of English) shared selections from his latest poetry collection, Don't Do It - We Love You, My Heart, offering insights into creativity, artistic inspiration, and the transformative power of language.

-Join us for a dynamic blend of music, poetry, and thought-provoking conversation that showcases the many ways art helps us interpret, celebrate, and understand the world around us.
+The February Spotlight was a dynamic blend of music, poetry, and thought-provoking conversation that showcased the many ways art helps us interpret, celebrate, and understand the world around us.

 Sheila Dunn, Cory McKern, and Blake Riley